 If you haven't applied through UCAS, please complete a Record of Prior Acceptance (RPA) form.
 We'll include a link to the form in your offer email.
 Send the form, along with copies of your educational certificates to email@example.com by the deadline in your email.

-If you’ve accepted your offer, you'll get a welcome email from us very soon with your student ID number and details on how to officially register as an Anglia Ruskin student.
+If you’ve accepted your offer, you'll get a welcome email from us at the beginning of August with your student ID number and details on how to officially register as an Anglia Ruskin student.
 You'll register using a system called e:Vision.

 If you've applied for a social care or health course, we may still be processing your Disclosure and Barring Service (DBS) or OH checks.
 This should take no longer than a week, but does depend on how quickly to respond to our communications.
 In the meantime, keep an eye on your email (including spam/junk folder).
 Visit our Disclosure and Barring page for more information.